 LOTUS

-The Type 12 is the first Lotus ever to race in a World Championship Grand Prix event.
-Making its debut in the streets of Monte Carlo, at the Grand Prix of Monaco.
+The Lotus Type 12 is the first Lotus ever to race in a World Championship Grand Prix event.
+Making its debut in the streets of Monte Carlo, at the 1958 Monaco Grand Prix.
 We can think of less prestigious places to have your maiden race.

-The car came richly equipped with numerous innovations from Colin Chapman.
+The car came richly equipped with numerous Colin Chapman Lotus innovations.
 One of which marked the debut of a new Chapman-devised suspension, to be forever known as ‘the Chapman strut’.

 A LOTUS FIRST

-The Type 12 was the first ever Lotus single-seater, designed and engineered to compete in the 1957 International Formula 2 class for non-supercharged 1500cc cars.
+The Lotus Type 12 Formula 1 car was the first ever Lotus single-seater, designed and engineered to compete in the 1957 International Formula 2 class for non-supercharged 1500cc cars.

 THE ENGINEERING